 If you've never made a gluten free or vegan pie crust from scratch, have no fear.
 I have a complete guide to the best pie crust recipe that I use for all of my baking (including this pie).

-If you review the guide and you’re still worried about making your own crust, you can always use a store bought crust.
-Wholly Gluten Free makes a great allergen free pie crust that I have found at Whole Foods.
+If you review the guide and you're still worried about making your own crust, you can always use a store bought crust.
+Wholly Gluten Free makes a great allergen free pie crust that can be found in the freezer section of many supermarkets.

 How to Recreate this Top Crust Design